 A Virtual Box virtual machine or URL to a remote server and accompanying documentation enabling the assessor to test the app's Internet-accessible service.

 The complete project source code and associated files needed to build the project.
-Note that all software will be released in open-source form, so students are responsible for not including proprietary software in their solutions.
+Note that all software will ultimately need to be released in open-source form to facilitate peer assessment.
+Students are responsible for not including proprietary software in their solutions.
+Students who aren't willing to release their solutions in open-source form can still participate in the Capstone project, but their solutions won't be evaluated and they won't receive credit for passing the Capstone.

 A completed webpage template that will be used to advertise the implemented project in a Capstone gallery.